 5.2.
 No Interest Accrues: During an approved period of deferment granted under paragraph 5.1. interest will not accrue and installment payments need not be made.

 5.3.
-Commissioner’s Authority: The State Board of Regents delegates to the Commissioner of Higher Education authority to approve the postponement or waiver of repayment obligations as well as leaves of absence for the Terrel H. Bell Teaching Incentive Loan Program.
+Commissioner’s Authority: The Board of Higher Education delegates to the Commissioner of Higher Education authority to approve the postponement or waiver of repayment obligations as well as leaves of absence for the Terrel H. Bell Teaching Incentive Loan Program.

 Adopted May 15, 1984, amended November 20, 1984, June 21, 1985, March 14, 1986, January 24, 1997, August 3, 2001 and October 27, 2005.